Shailaputri/SWE-Interview-Preparation/README.md

 August 2022 : This repository contains all codes from practice sets of Codeforces, HackerRank, Leetcode, G4G, HackerEarth divided into topics.
+Find notes [here](https://drive.google.com/drive/folders/1SxJ-9OugzCqOfXXFvBOz0hu8QYzSf393)

 January 2022 : In this repository I shall put all HackerRank-Practice codes.
 Find the list in Table of Contents.